-- We next switch our attention to a more general setting beyond mathematics. - We find that LLMs with CoT are theoretically capable of emulating a powerful decision-making framework: Dynamic Programming (DP). - Basic idea of DP: breaking down a complex problem into a series of small subproblems that can be tackled in a sequential manner. - The decomposition ensures that there is a significant interconnection (overlap) among various subproblems, so that each subproblem can be efficiently solved by utilizing the answers (or other relevant information) obtained from previous ones.
+- We next switch our attention to a more general setting beyond mathematics. - LLMs with CoT are theoretically capable of emulating a powerful decision-making framework: Dynamic Programming (DP). - Basic idea of DP: breaking down a complex problem into a series of small subproblems that can be tackled in a sequential manner. - Each subproblem can be efficiently solved by utilizing the answers (or other relevant information) obtained from previous ones.